andygrunwald/gotrap/README.md

 Since TYPO3 was using Gerrit and TravisCI came up.
 For all other projects i started to love TravisCI and i thought it would be cool to get TravisCI-Support for Gerrit Changesets with a self hosted Git infrastructure.

-@StephenKing and me started to talk about this feature.
+[Steffen Gebert](https://github.com/StephenKing) and me started to talk about this feature.
 And he liked this idea.
 Short after this chat i started hacking on this feature.
 This implementation was the most hackiest PHP code i ever wrote.
 This code never goes online.

 In February 2015 i met @StephenKing again at [Config Management Camp in Gent, Belgium](http://cfgmgmtcamp.eu/).
 We talked about this feature again and i started hacking.
 Again.
 But this time i wanted to learn a new language and was fascinated by [the go programming language](http://golang.org/).